How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 Alan Dambach was in his late 50s when he noticed how unsteady his hands had become.

-Over the next decade, his tremor got so bad he had difficulty eating with a spoon or fixing equipment at his family's tree farm in western Pennsylvania.
+Over the next decade, his tremor got so bad he had difficulty eating with a spoon or fixing equipment at his family's tree farm in Western Pennsylvania.

 "I couldn't get nuts and bolts to work," he says.